osteth/DemonCoin/README.md

 Use demoncoins with other members, mine demoncoins, run nodes, come up with fun ways to use the demoncoins, make a demoncoin casino???, whatever you wanna do with it!

 Also, Any assistance in getting miner scripts writen, nodes set up, etc. are greatly appreciated.

+## Block Explorer
+There is now a node with a block explorer at http://coinexplore.demonbucket.com/ Node IP: 159.203.76.146